 Home

-Graduating in engineering sciences, Alla Tkachuk (BSc MSc FRSA) has enjoyed a career in fine art.
-Her work has featured on the front pages of The Times (UK) and Bild (Germany), and in the Guardian, Independent, Jackdaw Art Review, Art Industry, Hello!, Der Spiegel, Die Welt, ITV, and other media platforms.
-She has exhibited worldwide.
-Her work is included in the art collections of the Royal College of Music and the BBC Public Ownership Collection.
-She is a recipient of the Leverhulme Artist-in-Residence Award, UK Millennium Award, and Gold Medal of the Lead Awards.
+With a background in science (holding two science degrees), Alla has enjoyed a career in fine art.
+Her work has featured on the front pages of The Times (UK) and Bild (Germany), and in the Guardian, Independent, Jackdaw Art Review, Art Industry, Hello!, Der Spiegel, Die Welt, ITV, amongst others.
+She has exhibited worldwide and her work resides at the Royal College of Music and in the BBC Public Ownership Collection.
+She is a recipient of the Leverhulme Artist-in-Residence Award, UK Millennium Award, and Gold Medal of the publishing Lead Awards.
 Alla is an RSA Fellow.
-She is based in London, UK.
+She is based in London.

-This series of oil paintings, digital prints, wallpaper/textile design, and animation explores the historical figures of Hitler, Mussolini, Franco, Mao, and Stalin.
-The series was exhibited at Crone Gallery in Berlin in 2007 and featured in international press.
-The Times (UK) called 'Siamese Twins' as ‘The Image of the Week' in 2003.
-Saatchi Gallery named it the 'Critic's Choice' in 2007.
-'Christ is Not an Aryan' animation was screened on top of the Axel Springer Building in Berlin in 2007 and dabbed as ‘one of three things to see in Berlin’ by Bild and BZ.
-Full figures of ‘The Dictators’ were published in Der Freund magazine (Germany) in 2005.
-Other works of the series featured in Berliner Morgenpost, Sleek fashion magazine, and Die Welt (Germany).
+This series - of oil paintings, digital prints, wallpaper/textile design and an animation - explored the historical figures of Hitler, Mussolini, Franco, Mao and Stalin.
+The series was exhibited at Alla’s solo show at the Crone Gallery in Berlin in 2007 and featured in international press and media.
+The Times (UK) called ‘Siamese Twins’ ‘The Image of the Week’ in 2003.
+The Saatchi Gallery named it the ‘Critic's Choice’ in 2007.
+The ‘Christ is Not an Aryan’ animation was screened on top of the Axel Springer Building in Berlin in 2007 and dabbed as ‘one of three things to see in Berlin’ by Bild and BZ magazine (Germany).
+Full figures of ‘The Naked Dictators’ were published in Der Freund magazine in 2005.
+Other images featured in the Berliner Morgenpost, Sleek magazine, and Die Welt (Germany).

 Instigative Heads, 2004–08